mrawshan/redux-intro/README.md

 # Getting Started with Create React App

-Note: This is an overview of Redux, comparing the traditional way of writing Redux code with the newer approach (RTK).
+Note: This is an overview of Redux, comparing the traditional way of writing Redux code with the newer approach (RTC).
 It also covers Thunk, which serves as a middleware in Redux.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).